 9 – One more heat and then use the jacks, both inside and outside of the cup, to open the mouth of the piece until lined up nicely with the hopefully straight sides of your optic cup.

 10 – Let the heat even out in the cup by flashing the finished piece a few times.
-If looking to fire polish the punty mark, knock the piece off on a wooden paddle and use a small propane tank to fire polish before placing into the annealer.
+If looking to fire polish the punty mark, knock the piece off on a wooden paddle and use a small propane torch to fire polish before placing into the annealer.
 Or if you don’t care about the punty mark, knock straight off into the oven.

 And there you have it, easier typed than done, but pretty straight forward.
 This is where I am early in my optic cup career, and will make a point of updating this website as I progress.